Meet some of our Pacific academic and professional staff

 Commencing work in December 2017 Dr Dianne Sika-Paotonu is the new Associate Dean Pacific at the University of Otago Wellington campus.
 Dr Dianne Sika-Paotonu comes to us from Victoria University of Wellington and will also work as an academic scientist based in the Department of Pathology and Molecular Medicine.

-Associate Professor Daryl Schwenke is with the Department of Physiology, Otago School of Medical Sciences.
-Dr Schwenke's research interests include sympathetic excitation following acture myocardial infarction and regulation of the pulmonary vasculature.
+Professor Daryl Schwenke is with the Department of Physiology, Otago School of Medical Sciences.
+Professor Schwenke's research interests include sympathetic excitation following acture myocardial infarction and regulation of the pulmonary vasculature.

 Dr Michelle Schaaf

-Dr Michelle Schaaf is the Associate Dean Pacific in the Division of Humanities and a Lecturer with Te Tumu, School of Māori, Pacific & Indigenous Studies.
+Dr Michelle Schaaf is the Associate Dean Pacific in the Division of Humanities and a Senior Lecturer with Te Tumu School of Māori, Pacific and Indigenous Studies.
 In 2011 Michelle became the first staff member at the University of Otago School of Maori, Pacific and Indigenous Studies to graduate with an Otago doctorate in Pacific studies.
 Michelle's research interests include Pacific Islands women and education, and the representation of Polynesian female body image with particular reference to sport in New Zealand.

 Tofilau Nina Kirifi Alai BA LLB